fish-shell/fish-shell/doc_src/language.rst

 If $WORD here is undefined or an empty list, the "s" is not printed.
 However, it is printed if $WORD is the empty string (like after ``set WORD ""``).

+For more on shell variables, read the :ref:`Shell variables <variables>` section.

 Quoting variables
 '''''''''''''''''

 Unlike all the other expansions, variable expansion also happens in double quoted strings.
 Inside double quotes (``"these"``), variables will always expand to exactly one argument.
 If they are empty or undefined, it will result in an empty string.
 If they have one element, they'll expand to that element.
-If they have more than that, the elements will be joined with spaces, unless the variable is a :ref:`path variable <variables-path>` - in that case it will use a colon (`:`) instead [#]_.
+If they have more than that, the elements will be joined with spaces, unless the variable is a :ref:`path variable <variables-path>` - in that case it will use a colon (``:``) instead [#]_.

 Outside of double quotes, variables will expand to as many arguments as they have elements.
 That means an empty list will expand to nothing, a variable with one element will expand to that element, and a variable with multiple elements will expand to each of those elements separately.